focallocal/nav-buttons-highlighter/README.md

 ## Development

 This repository contains:
-- `common/common.scss`  All button styling and detailed customization guide
+- `common/common.scss` — All button styling and detailed customization guide
-- `assets/javascripts/discourse/api-initializers/nav-buttons-highlighter.js`  Minimal initializer (required for Discourse)
+- `assets/javascripts/discourse/api-initializers/nav-buttons-highlighter.js` — Minimal initializer (required for Discourse)
-- `about.json`  Component metadata
+- `about.json` — Component metadata

 ## Troubleshooting

-**Q: I don''t see an "Edit CSS" button**
-A: Look for "Edit CSS/HTML" at the top of the theme page, then click "common" in the CSS section of the left sidebar.

-**Q: Changes aren''t appearing**
+**Q: Changes aren't appearing**
 A: After editing, click "Save" and hard-refresh your forum page (Ctrl+F5 or Cmd+Shift+R).

 **Q: I want to highlight multiple buttons**
-A: Copy the entire button CSS block and paste it below, then change the selector and optionally the colors.
+A: Copy the entire button CSS block and paste it underneath the existing CSS rule, then change the selector and optionally the colors.

 ## License

-MIT  Public Happiness Movement
+MIT — Public Happiness Movement